tensorflow/tensorflow/tensorflow/lite/g3doc/performance/hexagon_delegate.md

     *   Some phone manufactures intentionally restrict the use of Hexagon DSP from non-system Android apps, making the Hexagon delegate unable to work.
+*   My phone has locked DSP access.
+I rooted the phone and still can't run the delegate, what to do ?
+    *   Make sure to disable SELinux enforce by running `adb shell setenforce 0`